-Join Nick Brazzi for an in-depth discussion in this video Resetting Chrome completely, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Resetting Chrome completely, part of Learning the Chrome Browser.

 - If you've decided that you're finished…using Chrome forever on a certain computer,…you may want to take some extra steps…to remove all of your data.…In this movie, we'll see what you should do…if you've done some browsing…or logged in to Chrome on a shared computer,…and now you need to remove all trace of yourself.…If you use Chrome's ability to log into a Google account,…you've got a little extra work compared…to other web browsers, but not much.…First, I'm gonna go into Settings.…So I'll go into the Main Tools menu to Settings.…